 Portfolio Assessment.
-The central feature of Portfolios is that samples of evidence demonstrate the progress you make toward self-defined objectives whose attainment requires creativity, self-discipline and inter-disciplinarity.
+The central feature of Portfolios is that samples of evidence demonstrate the progress you make toward self-defined objectives whose attainment requires creativity, self-discipline and interdisciplinarity.
+The Portfolio will include all major assignments completed during the semester as well as reflections on those assignments and on your learning throughout the course.
 Specific portfolio assignments may vary between instructors, but typically, at the end of the semester your Portfolio should contain:

-- Your learning goals and strategies - 2 essays (plus reflection); - 2 samples of creative writing (plus reflection) - 1 outline of your oral presentation or final project (plus reflection), - Your individual vocabulary lists of 20-30 entries per unit (with an overall reflection on learning vocabulary), - A cumulative self-evaluation of your learning process.
+- Your learning goals and strategies - 2 essays (plus reflections) - 1 outline of your oral presentation or final project (plus reflection) - Your individual vocabulary lists of 20 entries per unit (with an overall reflection on learning vocabulary) - A cumulative self-evaluation of your learning process

 Writing assignments.
-Students are required to write three coherent essays (approx. 250-300 words) on assigned essay prompts using vocabulary and structures already learned and practiced in class.
+Students are required to write three coherent essays (approx. 200-250 words) on assigned essay prompts using vocabulary and structures already learned and practiced in class.
 The goal is to learn to communicate using what you know, and it is important that you write at your own level of competence.
 Essays are graded on comprehensibility, quality of the content/ information, use of vocabulary, and grammatical accuracy (including correct typing of German characters).

 Each essay is written twice.
-After receiving comments about the content feedback on linguistic structure, your rewrite should incorporate the instructor's suggestions.
+After receiving comments about the content and an indication of grammatical errors, your rewrite should incorporate the instructor's suggestions.
 The final grade is the average of both drafts.